bigmlcom/bigmler/docs/index.rst

     bigmler anomaly --train data/tiny_kdd.csv --test-split 0.2 --remote

-or if you want to apply the anomaly detector on the same training data set to create a batch prediction, use:
+or if you want to apply the anomaly detector on the same training data set to create a batch anomaly score, use:

 .. code-block:: bash